Pearl Cleage: Works

 Cleage's highly anthologized works can be found in Double Stitch (1991), Black Drama in America, New Plays from the Women's Project, and Contemporary Plays by Women of Color (1996); Flyin' West and Other Plays (1999) is a full anthology of all of her plays through the year of its publication.
-Her works have also been subject to many scholarly analyses and critical essays.
+Her work has the been subject of many scholarly analyses and critical essays.